Fabio Gattari: Career

-Gattari has led many innovations while at the helm of Etere including Media Asset Management (MAM) and Media Enterprise Resources Planning (MERP).
+Gattari led many innovations at Etere including Media Asset Management and Media Enterprise Resources Planning.

-During the span of his career, Gattari has created many innovations including the first Digital Audio Broadcasting system based on PCs and local network connectivity in 1992.
-Fabio obtained CNE (Certified Novell Engineer) from Novell, the company that produces local network software with SFT III systems specialization in 1993.
-In his entrepreneurship spirit, he became a founding partner of SKYBUS S.R.L which deals in satellite digital systems management for Italian radio syndication in 1994.
+Gattari created many innovations, including the first Digital Audio Broadcasting system based on PCs and local network connectivity in 1992.
+Gattari became a Certified Novell Engineer, in 1993.
+He became a founding partner of SKYBUS S.R.L which sells satellite digital systems management for Italian radio syndication in 1994.

-From 2012, Gattari left Italy to escape the economical and business problems of the country and joined as a director to Singycon pte ltd. He developed a new business for the media industry in the APAC region and moved to Singapore.
-In January 2015, Singycon acquired Etere remaining business after the forced bankruptcy of Etere srl and moved its headquarters to Singapore under the leadership of its director, Gattari.
-Some of the former Etere srl Employees formed a company MERP, to save their jobs as the unemployment rate in Italy is increasing.
-Etere Singapore choose to use the Italian company as their component supplier for its products.
+From 2012, Gattari left Italy and joined Singycon pte ltd as a director.
+He developed a solution for the media industry in the APAC region and moved to Singapore.
+In January 2015, Singycon acquired Etere's remaining business after its bankruptcy and moved its headquarters to Singapore under his leadership.

-Fabio Gattari has been speaking at international conferences regarding topics of his expertise for many years.
-In May 2016, Fabio Gattari presented at Asia's international conference for the pro-audio, film and broadcasting industry, BroadcastAsia2016.
+In May 2016, Gattari presented at Asia's international conference for the pro-audio, film and broadcasting industry, BroadcastAsia2016.